IAS Officer Salary Structure, Allowances & Job Profile 2023

 2.1 Career Growth

-In this section of the article, I have mentioned the topic of IAS officer salary in India in detail and also the salary structure/pay scale of IAS officers according to the 7th Pay Commission recommendation.
+In this section, I have provided details related to IAS officer salary in India and the salary structure/pay scale of IAS officers as per the 7th Pay Commission recommendation.

 Depending on the rank and years of service, the salary of an IAS officer is as follows:

-Talking about the Gross monthly salary of an IAS officer, it comprises of DA, TA and HRA and it differs from state to state, district to district and the reason we cannot mention a standard Gross monthly salary for each of the IAS posts.
+Talking about the Gross monthly salary of an IAS officer, it comprises of DA, TA and HRA and it differs from state to state, district to district.

-You can check the list of important UPSC books 2023 which I have compiled as it will help you in preparing for the UPSC examination.
+You can check all the important UPSC books 2025 I have compiled which will help you in preparing for the UPSC exam.

 IAS Officer Salary Structure – 7th Pay Commission